mcfrith/last-rna/last-long-reads.md

 ## Aligning DNA sequences

-DNA is easier than RNA, so is described first.
 This recipe aligns DNA reads to their orthologous bases in the genome, allowing for rearrangements and duplications in the reads relative to the genome.

     lastal -P8 -p myseq.par mydb myseq.fa | last-split -m1e-6 > myseq.maf